-The SFDR is also expected to influence financial

-institutions to prioritize ESG factors, leading to more green bonds and sustainable investment products.
+The SFDR is also expected to influence financial institutions to prioritize ESG factors, leading to more green bonds and sustainable investment products.

-In terms of the "E" factor, companies have recently begun to voluntarily set goals to reduce GHG emissions and adopt circular economy principles.
+In terms of "E" factor, recently, companies are voluntarily setting goals to reduce GHG emissions and adopt circular economy principles (GOZ).
 Climate change prompts Polish companies to intensify efforts to cut carbon emissions and improve energy efficiency, potentially adopting renewable energy sources and setting ambitious climate targets.
 Social responsibility will focus on diversity, inclusion, labour rights, and ethical governance.
 Stricter ESG regulations could lead to more court and OCCPE proceedings or enforcement actions.
 Non-compliance or misrepresentation of ESG practices may result in legal challenges and penalties, with regulatory bodies actively monitoring and enforcing compliance.